arthurno/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Subnav/Index.rst

 This can be done with the property :code:`entryLevel`, which is provided by the :code:`HMENU` object.
 If it is set to :code:`0`, the menu begins with the first level of pages below the root page.
-That is what is used in the top menu TOPNAV by default Here we want to start one level deeper, so we et:
+That is what is used in the top menu TOPNAV by default.
+Here we want to start one level deeper, so we do:

 .. code-block:: typoscript